mitdbg/datascienceclass/spring_2022/lab_1/README.md

 9.9         1699        Half Stories   2022
 ```

 In this query, we first compute the table of excellent ratings and the table of movies using the construct `WITH table_name(column_names...)
 AS (query)`.
-We the perform the join using these temporary tables.
+We then perform the join using these temporary tables.

 #### 5. Window Functions
 Whereas groupby aggregations allow to aggregate partitions of the data, window functions allow to perform computations on each partition without aggregating the data.